tgip-work/gitlab-runner/README.md

 * Check the registration token used for assigning the runner to a project.

-* Verify that your AWS account, VPC and subnet has access to the Gitlab server

 * When connecting to an enterprise Gitlab, verify that the Gitlab master allows connections from your AWS VPC your runner is setup in.
 Talk to your Gitlab enterprise system administrator.